IFT Notes for Level I CFA® Program

 You can use the acronym ‘LLTTU’ to remember these five constraints.

-IPS may also include policy regarding sustainable investing which takes into account environmental, social, and governance (ESG) factors.
-Some of the methods for implementing ESG are as follows:
+IPS may also include policy regarding responsible investing which takes into account environmental, social, and governance (ESG) factors.
+The six main ESG investment approaches are:

-- Negative screening or exclusionary screening: This involves exclusion of certain sectors or companies or practices from a fund or portfolio on the basis of specific ESG criteria.
-For example, companies engaged in fossil fuel extraction or garment companies employing child labor.
+- Negative screening: Excluding certain sectors or companies or practices from a fund or portfolio on the basis of specific ESG criteria.

-- Shareholder engagement/active ownership: This strategy involves achieving targeted social or environmental objectives along with measurable financial returns by using shareholder power to influence corporate behavior.
-Examples include venture capital investing, green bonds (wherein proceeds are used by the issuer to fund environmental-related projects).
+- Engagement/active ownership: This strategy involves achieving targeted social or environmental objectives along with measurable financial returns by using shareholder power to influence corporate behavior.

 It is important for portfolio managers and investment advisers to know their clients.
 They must find out all the facts about the client at the start of the relationship.
 This includes collecting information about the client’s current circumstances, spending requirements, return objectives, goals, etc. Some of the important data gathered include: